Cray-HPE/docs-csm/403-MGMT-NET-VLAN-CONFIG.md

 sw-24g04(config-vlan-10)# name SUN
 ```

-Add the networks to the leaf switches or the switches that the BMCs are connected to.
+Add the networks to the leaf switches or the switches to which the BMCs are connected.

 ```
 sw-leaf-001(config)# vlan 2